SaltyGoo/saltygoo.github.io/pages/BaldurHex/22-RedCanyons.md

 <span class="blacktitle"> Feature B - Corrupted Standing Stones</span>

 This meeting point for druids at the conflux of ancient leylines has been corrupted by Bassilus the murderer.
 Doing a specific ritual here allows communication through the other standing stones of the Southern Sword Coast, and some even say teleportation.
+The other standing stones that can be activated are in:

+- <a href="/pages/BaldurHex/01-CloakwoodGrove">01 - Cloakwood Grove</a>
+- <a href="/pages/BaldurHex/12-LionsWay">12 - Lion's Way</a>
+- <a href="/pages/BaldurHex/14-LarswoodStones">14 - Larswood</a>

 ---